 Encouraging a baby to take a full feed, especially a very sleepy newborn or a preoccupied older baby, can take a lot of work and require a lot of perseverance.
 So why keep at it?
-Why does it even matter?
+Why does it even

 Babywise says that "mothers who work to get a full feeding during the first week have babies who naturally transition into a consistent 2 1/2-to 3-hour routine within seven to ten days" (p.77).
 This compares to many babies that get into the habit of frequent snacking, or small feeds, throughout the day.
 These feeds often occur anywhere from 30-90 minutes apart.
-In both situations baby ends up getting the same amount of food, but the frequency of the food the amount at each feeding is significantly different.
+In both situations baby ends up getting the same amount of food, but the frequency of the food and the amount at each feeding is significantly different.
 I don't know about you, but if baby is going to be getting the same amount of food either way, I'd definitely rather not be feeding him every hour day AND night!

 Advantages of full feeds over snacking: